ConeGS: Error-Guided Densification Using Pixel Cones for Improved Reconstruction With Fewer Primitives: Conclusion

 \section{Conclusion}

-We introduce \textbf{ConeGS}, a reconstruction pipeline that replaces cloning-based densification with a method guided by photometric error and a coarse iNGP proxy, where new primitives are sized by pixel cones.
+We introduce \textbf{ConeGS}, a reconstruction pipeline replacing cloning-based densification with a method guided by photometric error and a coarse iNGP proxy, where new primitives are sized by pixel cones.
 Together with an improved opacity penalty, this allows creating primitives independently of existing structures through more flexible exploration.
 ConeGS consistently improves reconstruction quality and rendering performance across Gaussian budgets, with strong gains under tight primitive constraints.
-It achieves up to a 0.6 PSNR increase and a $20\%$ speedup over cloning-based baselines.
+It achieves up to 0.6 PSNR increase and 20\% speedup over cloning-based baselines.